 - Get ready to get ready in the morning.
 Create a launch pad so that everything is near the door.
 Figure out what kind of alarm truly gets you out of bed.
 With a coach you can streamline your morning rituals and maintain accountability.

 - Once at work, break each project into small pieces.
 Use timelines with step by step "due dates" and reward yourself with each accomplishment.
 There are some very useful APPS that can help you stay on track.

 - Schedule meetings with YOURSELF in your calendar so that you are guaranteed uninterrupted work time.

 - Ask your boss to help you prioritize the most important projects.
 This is really important when you start to get overwhelmed.

 - Find alarms, buzzers, or computer software that will alert you to an upcoming deadline or meeting.

-- Establish a schedule for opening emails.
+- Establish a schedule for opening emails and Slack.
 Instead of first thing in the morning, try to get a solid hour of work done before you get distracted by the barrage of requests that come your way.
 Then establish another time during the day to do the same.
 You can take control once you implement a regimen that works.

 - Exercise hard at lunch.
-This will also raise your serotonin levels, reviving your physical and mental state.
+This will also raise your dopamine and serotonin levels reviving your ability to focus.

 - See if you can stand during meetings.